 You’ll find several iterations of this cake on the blog, like our Disney copycat cupcakes or our chocolate poke cake.
 It’s a tried and true recipe and the perfect base for our brown butter frosting, except this version uses espresso shots instead of plain black coffee.

-Just like in our espresso brownies, we used our Breville Barista Express Impress to brew three double shots of espresso.
+Just like in our espresso brownies, espresso buttercream, and espresso cupcakes, we used our Breville Barista Express Impress to brew three double shots of espresso.
 The result is a more decadent and full coffee flavor that lends to a more intense and layered experience.
 Definitely worth the extra step, in our opinion.

 Once you’ve browned your butter, the frosting portion is just a classic buttercream recipe.
 It’s just butter, that’s been browned, with powdered sugar, vanilla, salt, and heavy cream, you can’t get any more classic than that!